 Do not delay contacting a lawyer when you need a defense after a summons.
 Not having proper representation can cost you in the courtroom.

 Call Rubin, Glickman, Steinberg & Gifford, P.C.
-In Pennsylvania for Skilled Criminal Defense Attorneys
+In Pennsylvania, for a Free Consultation with Skilled Criminal Defense Attorneys

 You may have unexpectedly received a summons and are stressed out about what this means.
 When you are faced with a summons, our legal team at Rubin, Glickman, Steinberg & Gifford, P.C., is readily available to protect your rights and represent you in a Pennsylvania court.
 Reach out to us using our contact form or give us a call at (215) 822-7575 to schedule your free consultation.